Samuel-Buarque/Samuel-Buarque/README.md

 <ul>
   <li><strong>Project Name</strong>: <a href="link">APOIÔMETRO</a>
     <ul>
       <li><strong>Description</strong>: A platform for the inclusion of people with special needs in education.
-Used vanilla JavaScript for simplicity and practicality.</li>
+Used vanilla JavaScript mostly.</li>
       <li><strong>Technologies</strong>: JavaScript, HTML, CSS</li>
     </ul>
   </li>